-During the lecture entitled ‘Ten years of reflection to drive a decade of ambition’ Jesse will celebrate Robert’s achievements, review the history and growth of employee ownership, consider how Robert’s original idea of employee ownership is helping to address current economic and societal challenges and discuss ideas to overcome the barriers facing the continued growth of employee ownership in the UK.
+During the lecture entitled ‘Ten years of reflection to drive a decade of ambition’ Jesse celebrated Robert’s achievements, reviewed the history and growth of employee ownership, considered how Robert’s original idea of employee ownership is helping to address current economic and societal challenges and discussed ideas to overcome the barriers facing the continued growth of employee ownership in the UK.

 Jesse Norman has been the MP for Hereford and South Herefordshire since 2010.
 He was appointed Financial Secretary to the Treasury in 2019, where he is responsible for HM Revenue and Customs, tax policy, customs, trade and tariffs policy, border readiness, and the National Infrastructure Strategy and UK Infrastructure Bank, among other things.

 He was previously Paymaster General, and held ministerial office in the Department for Transport and the Department of Business, Energy and Industrial Strategy.
 As a backbencher, he was a member of the Treasury Select Committee 2010-15, and Chair of the Culture, Media and Sport Committee in 2016-17.
 He was made a Privy Councillor in 2019.

 Before entering politics Jesse was a Director at Barclays.
 He researched and taught philosophy at University College London, and ran a charitable project in Communist Eastern Europe, among other things.